 Most concerns of students and parents can and should be resolved by honest and open communication between the teachers, administrators, students, and parents.
-Students and their parents may appeal any decision made by the school in regard to a student's education or to any discipline measures taken.
 Students should first discuss the problem with his/her teacher or counselor.
 If this person cannot help resolve the problem, then students may talk with either an assistant principal or principal.
 All matters not settled at the school level may be referred to the superintendent's office, whose decision shall be final.